gabrown21/Algorithmic-Trading-Tool-Senior-Design/Technical Analysis Code/Documentation/Features Theory.md

+- Moving Averages: Identify the trend direction of a stock or determine its support and resistance levels.
+It is a trend-following or lagging indicator because it is based on past prices.

 - Average True Range: Average price range of an investment over a period.
 If the ATR for an asset is $1.18, its price has an average range of movement of $1.18 per trading day.

+- Bollinger Bands: Helps gauge the volatility of stocks and other securities to determine if they are over- or undervalued.

 - Relative Strength Index: Measures the speed and magnitude of a security's recent price changes to detect overvalued or undervalued conditions in the price of that security.